 Arrange for movers.

-First of all, if you plan on selling your home, it helps to have the moving process ready to go ahead of time.
-That way, you can move what you need to before you show your home and move everything else out as soon as the deal is closed.
+First, if you plan on selling your home, it helps to have the moving process ready.
+That way, you can move what you need before you show your home and move everything else out as soon as the deal is closed.

-Winter tends to make moving more difficult because of dangerous weather like snow and ice.
+Winter makes moving more difficult because of dangerous weather like snow and ice.
 Even if you live in Grandview or surrounding areas, rain combined with lower temperatures can prove hazardous on the road.
-For this reason, it’s worth considering hiring a moving company so that you don’t have to worry about it.
+For this reason, it’s worth considering hiring a moving company so you don’t have to worry about it.
 Look online for moving companies in your area, and read reviews to help you determine which professionals to hire.

 Work on your curb appeal.

-No, your home might not look quite as impressive in the colder months, but you can still make it work.
-The most important thing is to make sure there isn’t anything that makes your home look unkempt; so be sure to mow the lawn, clear your property of fallen leaves and tree limbs, and trim any overgrown trees and bushes.
+No, your home might not look as impressive in the colder months, but you can still make it work.
+The most important thing is to ensure nothing makes your home look unkempt, so be sure to mow the lawn, clear your property of fallen leaves and tree limbs, and trim any overgrown trees and bushes.